simonesilvestroni/m2m-website/_posts/2021-04-03-daw-from-logic-to-pro-tools-to-reaper-part-2.md

 - are stock plug-ins okay to use?
 - can I use them to produce good music or shall I buy the commercial ones?

-I had decided a while back to settle on [a very few third-party plug-ins](/uses/), and learn them in depth.
+I had decided a while back to settle on [very few third-party plug-ins](/uses/), and learn them in depth.
 I was using Logic at the time, and my intent was to be as **platform agnostic** as possible.
 Now that I’ve experimented with Cockos’ native FXs, I can safely say that I don’t need anything new for the foreseeable future.
 My existing commercial plug-ins, plus the REAPER integrated arsenal, is more than enough.
 On the topic, there’s also a video series by the great Dan Worrall.

 {% include pattern-video.html id="3OoVnTO3AB4" %}